sequana/sequana_pipetools/README.rst

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/UI.png

-There are currently 3-4 main application.
+There are several applications.
 The first one is for Linux users under bash to obtain completion of a sequana pipeline command line arguments::

     sequana_pipetools --completion fastqc